2023-06-08

 What is Liquibase ?

-Liquibase is an open database-independent library for tracking, managing and applying database schema changes.
+Liquibase is an open database-independent library for tracking, managing and applying changes.
 It was started in 2006 to allow easier tracking of database changes, especially in an agile software development environment.

-Spring Boot makes it easy to create stand-alone, production-grade based Applications that you can “just run”.
+Spring Boot makes it easy to create stand-alone, production-grade Spring based Applications that you can “just run”.

-It”s an opinionated view of the platform and third-party so you can get started with minimum fuss.
-Most Boot applications need very little Spring configuration.
+It”s an opinionated view of the Spring platform and third-party libraries so you can get started with minimum fuss.
+Most Spring Boot applications need very little Spring configuration.

 The default Spring Boot configuration